andyguz17/ComputerVision_Basics/Chapter 1/README.md

 #### Sobel Operator

 The <a href="https://www.researchgate.net/publication/239398674_An_Isotropic_3x3_Image_Gradient_Operator">Sobel operator</a> is used in image processing,especially in edge detection algorithms.
-The operator calculates the intensity gradient of an image in every píxel using the convolution function, and the result shows the intensity magnitude changes that could be considered edges.
+The operator calculates the intensity <a href="http://www.cs.umd.edu/~djacobs/CMSC426/ImageGradients.pdf">gradient</a> of an image in every píxel using the convolution function, and the result shows the intensity magnitude changes that could be considered edges.
 (The convolution is a mathematical operation that can be widely used in the signal processing as a filter - it transforms a two functions into a third one representing how much it changes the second function with respect to the first one).

 ##### The convolution